dramamask/NascarCalendar/README.md

 ![Application Screenshot](screenshot.png)

 ## Features of Note
 The NASCAR Truck Series logo displays the Camping World logo for the years 2015 to 2022.
-The Crafsman logo is used for the 2023 and 2024 schedule.
+The Crafsman logo is used for 2023 and later.
+Same thing goes for the series name display.

 The application properly resizes when the browser window width is changed.